-Vide a letter dated 09 th November 2020 to the Ministry of Industrialization, Trade and Enterprise Development referencing a Statement on monopolistic tendencies by EABL in beer packaging, the Senate Standing Committee on Trade, Tourism and Industrialization requested the
+Vide a letter dated 9th November 2020 to the Ministry of Industrialization, Trade and Enterprise Development referencing a Statement on monopolistic tendencies by EABL in beer packaging, the Senate Standing Committee on Trade, Tourism and Industrialization requested the

 Competition Authority to provide the following information:

 - Explain why EABL is using its dominant position in the market to engage in restrictive trade practices by engraving the universal position in the market to engage in restrictive trade practices by engraving the universal Euro brown design beer bottles with the EABL initial thus limiting access of beer bottles by its competitors.